-Since the May committee meeting, discussions have been on-going with the applicant regarding the legal agreement.
+Since the November 2019 committee meeting, discussions have been continuing with the applicant regarding the legal agreement.
 A financial guarantee was required pursuant to the development and negotiations to date, both in terms of the value of this guarantee and also its general set-up and management, have been lengthy.
-A first draft of the agreement has however been recently finalised and this is due to be circulated to all parties involved.
-Assuming the draft is agreed by all, it is expected the agreement will be finalised for signing in the coming months.
+A draft of the agreement is now however on circulation and it is hoped that, potentially barring some minor amendments to text/terminology, this will be agreeable to all involved.

-The original six month period to complete/finalise the legal agreement expires on 24 November 2019.
-In the circumstances, a request has therefore been made for an extension to this period of an additional six months to complete the legal agreement.
+The six month extension period to complete/finalise the legal agreement, agreed in November 2019 by Members, expires on 22 May 2020.
+In the circumstances, a request has therefore been made for a further extension and an additional three months to complete the legal agreement.